SpongeBobSun/NoPush/README.md

 #NoPush

 ** Developing and NOT tested!!! **
+##Project Status
+Developing and basic functions (message pushing) are available.

+Web pages are ugly and primitive.

+Notification views on android are ugly and primitive.
+##Introduction
 NoPush is a message push library for android developers.

 Like many other push libraries such as JPush, BaiduPush etc.